 BSA groups shall use Safety Afloat for all boating activities.
 Adult leaders supervising activities afloat must have completed Safety Afloat training within the previous two years.
 Cub Scout activities afloat are limited to council, district, pack, or den events that do not include moving water or float trips (expeditions).
 Safety Afloat standards apply to the use of canoes, kayaks, rowboats, rafts, floating tubes, sailboats, motorboats (including waterskiing), and other small craft, but do not apply to transportation on large commercial vessels such as ferries and cruise ships.
 Parasailing (being towed airborne behind a boat using a parachute), kite-surfing (using a wakeboard towed by a kite), and unit-level recreational use of personal watercraft (small sit-on-top motorboats propelled by water jets) are not authorized BSA activities.

-Safety Afloat training may be obtained from my.scouting.org, at council summer camps, and at other council and district training events.
-Additional guidance on appropriate skill levels and training resources is provided in the Aquatics Supervision guide available from council service centers.
+Safety Afloat training may be obtained from my.scouting.org, at council camps, and at other council and district training events.
+Additional guidance on appropriate skill levels and training resources is provided in Aquatics Supervision.

 - Qualified Supervision